AHBRIJESH/Sentence_Emotion_Predictor/README.md

    - You can press the "Home" button to go back to the initial screen and enter another sentence.

-## Files

-- `interface.py`: Contains the code for the Kivy application.
-- `model.h5`: Pre-trained deep learning model for emotion detection.
-- `training.csv`: Dataset used to train the emotion detection model.

 ## Dependencies

 - TensorFlow: For loading the pre-trained model and performing inference.